Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 The Leader: As the head of the du Cronos Dynasty, a mafia-like organization of dragons and wolves, he is currently spearheading their covert operation to gradually gain control of the four dragon realms from within.

 The Perils of Being the Best: Coupled with a dose of The Chains of Commanding due to his title of Tribal Chief.
 As the greatest warrior of his generation in the du Cronos Dynasty, Freki carries an enormous burden.
-He’s taken it upon himself to be the “Head of the Table”—the one responsible for keeping the clan fed, respected, and protected.
+He’s taken it upon himself to be the “Head of the Dynasty”—the one responsible for keeping the clan fed, respected, and protected.
 That role comes with a crushing weight, a constant reminder that failure simply isn’t an option.
 Freki doesn’t back down from that responsibility, even when it means clashing with his own blood.
 If his younger brothers step out of line or dare to challenge him, he’ll put them in their place without hesitation.
 It’s not that he doesn’t care for them—he did, probably more than he let on—but for Freki, the survival of the clan and his place as alpha always come first.
 When the time comes to defend that power, he’s more than willing to unleash his full strength and fury.

 Wacky Parent, Serious Child: The calm, collected, serious, stoic, and aggressive Head of the du Cronos Dynasty is the son of the flamboyant, extroverted, flirtatious, and lustful dragon sun god.
 Inverted with his own daughter Juni.